Ujjwal0501/deClutter/README.md

 # deClutter (Description)
 A google-chrome browser extension that allows to remove the unwanted elements of the web-pages.
-It gives you a personalised version of the website.
-And can remember the elements marked unwanted by the user.
+It gives you a personalised version of the website :-).
+And can remember the elements marked unwanted by the user (to be implemented).

 ## Installation
   - Clone or donwload this repository